 or [F3411-19].
 However, USS are likely to serve as registries (or

-perhaps registrars) for UAS (and perhaps operators); if so, USS will
+perhaps registrars) for UAS (and perhaps operators).
+If so, USS will

 have a role in all forms of RID.
 Supplemental Data Service Providers

 (SDSP) are also likely to find roles, not only in UTM as such but